 In 1994, Scott joined NY-based Barnes

-their period of explosive growth - when the "big box" retail trend took
+their period of explosive growth - when the "big box" retail took

 hold in America.

-In 1996, Scott was introduced to Jeff Bezos.
+In 1996, Scott met Jeff Bezos.
 Together they quickly agreed that Scott

 should join the fledgling Seattle-based

 where Scott played a leading role in the early explosive growth of the